-On October 2, 2020, BI Intermediate entered a strategic agreement ("Strategic Agreement") to acquire, the entire share capital of Magpie Securities Limited ("Magpie"), a Hong Kong based securities and investments firm for a total purchase price of approximately \$3.0 million ("Purchase Price").
+On October 2, 2020, BI Intermediate entered into a strategic agreement (the "Strategic Agreement") to acquire the entire share capital of Magpie Securities Limited ("Magpie"), a Hong Kong based securities and investments firm, for a total purchase price of approximately \$3.0 million ("Purchase Price").
 Magpie is licensed to trade securities on leading exchanges in Hong Kong, the U.S. and China, including China A-Shares, all of which are the primary target markets for Company's global fintech business.
-The Strategic Agreement provided that the acquisition shall be consummated in two phases, an initial purchase of 9% of the share capital of Magpie and thereafter, the remaining 91% of Magpie would be purchased by BI Intermediate upon, and subject to, the approval of the Hong Kong Securities and Futures Commission (SFC), the principal regulator of Hong Kong's securities and futures markets.
-On November 11, 2020, BI Intermediate closed on its acquisition of the first 9% of its acquisition and paid 9% of the Purchase Price.
-Additionally, pursuant to the Strategic Agreement upon the initial closing, BI Intermediate loaned Magpie an amount equivalent to the remaining 91% of the Purchase Price.
-Upon closing of the remaining 91%, which remains subject to SFC approval, the loan will be cancelled, and BI Intermediate will acquire the remaining 91% of Magpie.
-The loan was secured against the pledge of the 91% of the share capital of Magpie yet purchased at such time by BI Intermediate.
-The obligations of Magpie, the seller of the interests of Magpie, under the loan agreement have been guaranteed by the ultimate shareholder of Magpie.
-On February 26, 2021 we completed the 100% acquisition of Magpie.
-The acquisition was consummated following the receipt of approval from the SFC effecting the change in the substantial shareholder of Magpie.
-In the consideration for the entire share capital of Magpie, we paid a total Purchase Price of \$2.947 million (reflecting the net asset value of Magpie estimated at \$2.034 million recorded as a work
+The Strategic Agreement provided that the acquisition would be consummated in two phases, an initial purchase whereby 9% of the share capital of Magpie was acquired and thereafter, the remaining 91% of Magpie would be purchased by BI Intermediate upon, and subject to, the approval of the Hong Kong Securities and Futures Commission (SFC), the principal regulator of Hong Kong's securities and futures markets.
+On November 11, 2020, BI Intermediate closed on its acquisition of the first 9% and paid 9% of the Purchase Price.
+Additionally, pursuant to the Strategic Agreement, upon the initial closing, BI Intermediate loaned Magpie an amount equivalent to the remaining 91% of the Purchase Price.
+Upon closing on the remaining 91% of the share capital of Magpie purchased at such time by BI Intermediate would acquire the remaining 91% of Magpie.
+The loan was secured against the pledge of 91% of the share capital of Magpie purchased at such time by BI Intermediate.
+The obligations of Magpie, and the seller of the interests of Magpie, under the loan agreement have been guaranteed by the majority shareholder of Magpie.
+On February 26, 2021, we finalized the acquisition of Magpie.
+The acquisition was consummated following the receipt of approval from the SFC effecting the change in the majority shareholder of Magpie.
+In consideration for the entire share capital of Magpie, we paid a total Purchase Price of \$2.947 million (reflecting the net asset value of Magpie estimated at \$2.034 million recorded as a working capital, and a p

-Upon completion of the Magpie acquisition, we were able to obtain the licenses and permits needed for operating online platform.
-After the appropriate testing to ensure scale and reliability of the system is complete, we will be in a position to notify the Hong Kong regulator of our intended launch date.
+Upon completion of the Magpie acquisition, we were able to obtain the licenses and permits needed for operating our online platform.
+After we complete the appropriate system testing to ensure scale and reliability, we will be in a position to notify the Hong Kong regulator of our intended launch date.
 Our initial plan is to launch the online stock trading platform in Hong Kong.